 "To most people, the use of breath in disease diagnosis sounds either extremely futuristic or quite outlandish," he said.
 "The original concept itself, however, is actually thousands of years old and dates back to physicians smelling breath to diagnose diabetes, liver failure, and kidney failure."

 Currently, there are several FDA-approved breath tests for diseases including H. pylori-induced ulcers, asthma, transplant rejection, and neonatal jaundice.

 "The next big step is to build a breath test to help inform patients of their risk of chronic diseases such as cancer and cardiovascular disease," he said.
 "Perhaps soon, patients will even be able to monitor their blood sugar or urea levels by simply blowing into a small breath analyzer."

 In addition to working on research, Choudary is passionate about science outreach.
-He explained that his best memories have been volunteering with Science Fiesta, organizing a student-led consulting group, called ComCats (Commercialization Catalysts), and serving as our Graduate School Presidential Ambassador.
+He explained that his best memories have been volunteering with Science Fiesta, organizing a student-led consulting group, called ComCats (Commercialization Catalysts), and served as our 2016 Graduate School Presidential Ambassador.

 "I never expected that ComCats (Commercialization Catalysts) would so quickly become successful and garner support from the Office of Technology Commercialization, our Graduate Dean’s Office, the Office of Career Development, and our local biotech community," he said.

 Outside of graduate school, Choudary enjoys cooking Pakistani and Persian cuisine.
 He is also an avid outdoorsman and mountaineer.

 "I have climbed in California’s Sierra Nevada and the Northwest’s Cascades," he said.
 "I hope to one day climb in the Andes, Karakoram, and Himalayas.
 I also love football (not soccer, American football) because of fond memories of watching it with my dad throughout childhood."